invernyx/smartcars-3-phpvms5-api/README.md

-<h1 align="center">smartCARS 3 Public Web API</h1>
+<h1 align="center">smartCARS 3 phpVMS 5 API</h1>
 <div align="center">
-    <i>Web Script Files for smartCARS 3</i>
+    <i>Web Script Files for smartCARS 3 in phpVMS 5</i>
 </div>

 ## Introduction
 smartCARS 3 is a web-based flight tracking system for virtual airlines.
 It is a complete rewrite of the original smartCARS system, and is designed to be more flexible and easier to use.
-This repository contains the web script files for smartCARS 3.
+This repository contains the web script files for smartCARS 3 in phpVMS 5.

 ## Requirements
 - phpVMS 5.X